Final report for FNC18-1122

 The Genuine Faux Farm is a family-owned diversified farm that has been in operation since 2004.
-The farm produces certified organic vegetables for a Community Supported Agriculture share program, local restaurants and local retirement communities.
-The farm includes turkeys and broiler chickens as well as a flock of 100 laying hens.
+The farm produced certified organic vegetables for a Community Supported Agriculture share program until 2020 and has since moved to sales to larger, local accounts.
+The farm includes turkeys, broiler chickens and a flock of laying hens.

 The farm has been certified organic since 2007 and has been working on finding efficient ways to intercrop since 2006.
 We have been working on including cover crops since 2009 and developing permanent pollinator habitat since the farm's inception.

 Most cucurbits rely heavily on pollinator services to produce sufficient yield for a profitable operation.
 Many monocropping designs rely only on the attraction of the cucurbit flowers to bring pollinators to the field.
 This study is based on the hypothesis that intercropping plants within the cucurbit production system will increase pollinator services and thus, increase yield.
 This farm has shown "proof of concept" that non-cash crop plantings can result in higher yields without significant cost increase.
 However, it has not been shown that these changes are season independent.
 A study with a control plot versus a treatment plot would provide evidence that there is season independent difference.

 This study hopes to provide evidence that a diverse cropping system in not only possible from a practice and profit standpoint, but it is also beneficial to threatened pollinator populations.

 - Design an on-farm research project that is a simple control/treatment with two time replications (two seasons).

 - Establish differences in yield for cucurbits depending on the presence, or lack, of pollinator attracting companion plants.

 - Determine if there is a difference in pollinator presence between the control and treatment.

 - Determine if there is improved survival for young cucurbit plants.